Tortus-exe/Tortus-exe.github.io/assets/cantonese/orders.md

 # Be nice!

-Finally, we can be a bit more kind by placing 唔該 (m̖ gōi), meaning \"please\" in front of our imperatives.
+Finally, we can be a bit more kind by placing 唔該 (m̖ gōi), meaning "please" in front of our imperatives.
 For example:

 - 唔該你去買奶啦. (m̖ gōi ne̗i høi ma̗ai na̗ai lāa): please go buy milk.

 Note that this can also be taken to be a bit sarcastic, much like English.
 So be careful.
-Try translating the same three imperatives into a more... kind form."#;
+Try translating the same three imperatives into a more... kind form.